 Lindenmayer holds a bachelor’s degree from William Penn University, a master’s from Truman State University and a Ph.D. from the University of Iowa.

-He was appointed to the Board by Governor Kim Reynolds on June 29, 2018 to fill the unexpired term of Dr. Subhash Sahai.
-Lindenmayer’s term expires April 30, 2019.
+He was appointed to the Board of Regents by Governor Reynolds on June 29, 2018 to fill the unexpired term of Dr. Subhash Sahai.
+He was reappointed to the Board on March 1, 2019.
+His term expires on April 30, 2025.

 440 East Manning